 - Sekhmet, the God of Destruction.
 He had the head of lion.

 - Nut, the Goddess of the Sky.
-She is blue in colour and adorned with golden stars’.
+She is blue in color and adorned with golden stars’.

 - Geb, the Goddess of the Earth.
-She is the colour of plants and Nile mud.
+She is the color of plants and Nile mud.

 - Osiris, the God of the Dead.
 He is dressed in white and carried a crook and flail.

 - Seth, the God of the Desert.
 He has an animal head with a long curved snout.

 - Horus, the God of the Pharaohs.
 He was the head of a hawk and wears the crown of Egypt.

 - Isis, the Goddess of magic.
 She sits on a throne and is sometimes seen holding a baby.